natewatson999/node-virustotal/README.md

 ### makePrivateConnection.getNextFalsePositive
 This asks Virustotal for the next false positive in the queue of false positives.
 The Virustotal documentation does a better job explaining what the false positives are for, than I can explain it: https://www.virustotal.com/en/documentation/private-api/#file-false-positives .
 This asks Virustotal with a limit of 1.
 It takes 2 parameters: The usual response and error callbacks.
 The error's only parameter will be a string or object of some kind.
 The response's parameter will be a false positive Object, or an empty object, depending on if there was anything in the queue.
 The second one is unlikely, but should still be accounted for.

+### makePrivateConnection.search
+This searches the Virustotal database based on signature information.
+It takes 3 parameters: a query object, a response callback, and an error callback.

+The error callback's only parameter is an error which is either a string or an object. the response callback's only parameter is an Object whose members are response_code, offset, and hashes. response_code will be a 1 or 0, depending on if there were any results. hashes is an array of SHA256 signatures of files that meet the search query. offset is the most complex one.
+Search only returns the results in blocks of 300 or less.
+So if there's more than 300 valid results, another query is needed.
+In this API, the secondary query can be performed by using search again, but with the query object including the member variable 'offset', with the offset as its value.
+This will return another block of 300 or less.
+If there's less than 300 results remaining for a query, the offset will be an empty string.

+The query object can have the following member variables.
+It must have at least one valid member variable that is not offset.
+Virustotal supports many more parameters, but these are the only ones supported by the API at this time.
+They will be updated.

+* type : this one is the file type, in the form of file extension such as 'exe' or 'pdf'
+* name : this is the file's known name in the wild
+* offset : this specifies offset, as defined in the second paragraph of the search documentation

 ### makePrivateConnection example
 ```
 var con = vt.makePrivateConnection();
 con.setKey("e2513a75f92a4169e8a47b4ab1df757f83ae45008b4a8a49903450c8402add4d");
 console.log(con.getKey());

+var searchQuery ={
+  type:"svg",
+  name:"obviousVirus.svg"
+};
+var searchProc = function(){
+  con.search(searchQuery, function(results){
+    for (var index = 0; index < results.hashes.length; index++) {
+      console.log(results.hashes[index]);
+    }
+    if (results.offset != "") {
+      searchQuery.offset = results.offset;
+      searchProc();
+    }
+    return;
+  },function(error){
+    console.log(error);
+    return;
+  });
+};
+searchProc();

 con.getFileComments("de053e0e115fc94a81eb3dc074b02c68efaa60ff4251f386e299d8814ff657a6", function(data){
   var comments = data.comments;
   if (comments.length > 0) {